mongodb/docs/source/reference/javascript.rst

       ..
 STUB ":doc:`/applications/optimization`"

-.. function:: showDiskLoc()
+.. function:: cursor.showDiskLoc()

-   :returns: A document that describes the on-disk location of the
-             objects returned by the query.
+   :returns: The cursor object, after modifying the query operation to be executed on the server.

    .. seealso:: :operator:`$showDiskLoc` for related
       functionality.

-.. function:: forEach()
+.. function:: cursor.forEach(function)

+   :param function: function to apply to each document visited by the cursor.

    Provides the ability to loop or iterate over the cursor returned by a :func:`find()` query and returns each result on the